-More information about privacy, the GDPR and your rights can be found on the website privacy.tudelft.nl.
+More information about privacy, the GDPR and your rights can be found on the website.

-Appendix 1 Overview of Regulations
+Appendix 1 Overview of regulations

-All current versions of the following regulations have been posted on the website that lists all of the TU Delft regulations:

-TU Delft > Bestuur en Organisatie > Regelingen
+All current versions of the following regulations have been posted on the website that lists all of the TU Delft regulations: TU Delft > Management and Organisation > Regulations.